edwinb/Yaffle/CONTRIBUTING.md

 * Please review the rules implemented in Core/Typecheck/Check.idr
     - Especially regarding quantities and universe levels
+    - Needs fix: Test tt/unify004 will only work properly if scrutinees of case expressions are substituted in the environment when checking the right hand sides
+    - Taking charge of maintenance of this typechecker would also be useful!
+It is only intended as scaffolding, but may also be helpful for debugging later so having a way to re-check elaborated progams from scratch will be useful.
 * Tidy up the auto-implicits so that there are 'parameters' blocks where appropriate
     - I haven't always done this while porting large chunks from Idris 2,